Online Campus Tour

-The campus of SWCU adjoins the Research and Development Center of the International Pentecostal Holiness Church, the university's parent body.
-This allows for interchange with the denominational leadership on academic, professional and social levels.
+The campus of SCU adjoins the Research and Development Center of the International Pentecostal Holiness Church, the university's parent body.
+This proximity allows for interchange with the denominational leadership on academic, professional and social levels.

 L. D. Patrick Building

 In addition to the cafetorium, the Patrick Building includes the beautifully furnished Rena Patrick dining room which seats about 30.
 This dining room is used to entertain special guests of the university.
-The Patrick Building also includes four classrooms and a student lounge.
+The Patrick Building also includes The Quill, a coffee shop, and the Office of Admissions.

 Bell Student Center, Irvin Hall & Light Hall

 This facility provides student housing for both men and women.